-Bonus agreements should always be offered or accepted in the open and only after written consent from the company CFO.
+Bonus agreements should always be offered or accepted in the open and only after written consent from the Group CFO.

-Conflict of Interest
+Conflict of interest

-A Conflict of Interest may arise for any employee.
+A conflict of interest may arise for any employee.
 It is important to protect both Egiss and all employees against the appearance or suspicion that any action has been influenced by irrelevant personal considerations.

-A Conflict of Interest always disqualifies the employee from acting on behalf of Egiss.
-If an employee is in such a situation - whether actual or apparent - it should be reported to the nearest superior, who is responsible for handling the matter without involving the person who has a Conflict of Interest.
+A conflict of interest always disqualifies the employee from acting on behalf of Egiss.
+If an employee is in such a situation - whether actual or apparent - it should be reported to the nearest superior, who is responsible for handling the matter without involving the person who has a conflict of interest.

-The list of potential Conflict of Interests includes, but is not limited to, issues such as:
+The list of potential conflict of interests includes, but is not limited to, issues such as: